 Purpose

-Think of Google Analytics 4 as a tool that helps you understand how people use your website by tracking the potential bookmarks or backlinks that they used to get to your site as well as and analyzing user behavior on your site.
+Think of Google Analytics 4 (GA4) as a tool that helps you see how people use your website.
+It tracks the bookmarks or backlinks they used to reach your site.
+It also analyzes user behavior once they’re there.

 By understanding how people use your website, you can: